Home » Atlanta » Atlanta Zoo tickets

 Initially, a zoo educator introduces the visitors to facts and efforts to conserve this remarkable species.

-Then a Rhino Care Team member guides you with getting up close, feeding, and touching Mumbles.
+Then, a Rhino Care Team member will guide you on getting up close, feeding, and touching Mumbles.

 Encounter with Elephant